Academic Policies and Procedures

 - Semester course after three weeks

 The student must receive one written warning from the instructor to the student’s Walsh University email address.
-Administrative withdrawals will not be permitted after the last day to withdraw from the term (per appropriate term of the Academic calendar) without permission of the Dean of Academic Services.
+Administrative withdrawals will not be permitted after the last day to withdraw from the term (per appropriate term of the Academic calendar) without permission of the Dean of Academic Administration.
 Refer to the academic calendar for specific dates.
 A student who is administratively withdrawn from a class will receive a final grade of W (withdrawal).

 Auditing a Course

 Students may audit a course with permission of the instructor and the Division Chair and/or Dean of the School upon payment of the auditing fee, one-half the regular tuition rate per course.
 An audited course appears on the student’s academic record; however, no credits are earned and no grade is assigned.
 Program major and core requirements cannot be met through auditing.
 Students may change from credit to audit status only with the approval of the instructor and Division Chair.
 A request for this change MUST be submitted and approved no later than the last day of the add/drop period (refer to the University Calendar for specific dates).
-Honor Students must have the permission of the Honors Director.
+Honors Students must have the permission of the Honors Director.

 Catalog Time Limit and Changing Catalog Years